DataDog/documentation/content/en/profiler/profile_visualizations.md

 {{< img src="profiler/search_profiles.mp4" alt="Search profiles by tags" video=true >}}

 Go to **APM -> Profiles** and select a service to view its profiles.
-Select a profile type to view different resources (CPU, Memory, Exception, I/O, ...).
+Select a profile type to view different resources (for example, CPU, Memory, Exception, and I/O).

 You can filter according to infrastructure tags or application tags set up from your [environment tracing configuration][1].
 By default the following facets are available: